Nolan Gorman Preview, Player Props: Cardinals vs. Padres

 - The pitching staff for the Padres has a collective nine K/9, which ranks 11th in MLB.

-- The Padres have a 3.89 team ERA that ranks fifth across all MLB pitching staffs.
+- The Padres have the sixth-ranked team ERA across all league pitching staffs (3.89).

-- Padres pitchers combine to give up the eighth-fewest home runs in baseball (144 total, 1.1 per game).
+- Padres pitchers combine to allow 146 home runs (1.1 per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.